kamaksheeAtl/github-for-jira/CONTRIBUTING.md

 # Contributing

 Hi there!
 We're thrilled that you'd like to contribute to this project.
-Your ideas are essential for keeping making it better :)
+Your ideas are essential for keeping making it better :) okay if u say so!

 ## Contributor License Agreement